evans22j/AMT-CONFERENCE/README.md

- # My-Portfolio
+ # AMT-CONFERENCE

-This is a portfolio website created by using the template provided in Figma.
+Africa must think conference is aimed at redefining the future of Africa by transforming the education system from the theoretical approach to that which appreciates practical Entrepreneurship skills.

 # screenshot